-Local sick leave is nontransferable and shall be taken with no loss of pay.
+Local sick leave is nontransferable to another district and shall be taken with no loss of pay as long as employee has leave available.
 Unused earned local sick leave shall be credited to an employee upon reemployment.

 Personal Leave

 State law entitles all full-time employees to five days of paid personal leave per year.
 Personal leave is available for use at the beginning of the year.
 A day of personal leave is equivalent to the number of hours per day in an employee's usual assignment, whether full-time or part-time.
 There is no limit on the accumulation of state personal leave, and it can be transferred to other Texas school districts and is generally transferable to education service centers.
 Personal leave may be used for two general purposes: nondiscretionary and discretionary.